Tanner Byers

 1. Set Up Your Development Environment

 Ensure you know which version of Java is used in your target industry or company.
-Options can range from legacy Java 8 to the latest Java 22.
+Options can range from legacy Java 8 to the latest Java 22 (legacy now).
 Tailor your environment accordingly.

 Here's a comprehensive guide to setting up your Java development environment: How to Set Up a Java Development Environment